osmosisfoundation/pmx-docker/README.md

 ### Advanced usage

 1. If you want to build your own images rather then use our prebuilt ones, you can use the alternate compose file like so: `docker-compose -f docker-compose-build.yml run nonmem <options>` and it will build the `Dockerfile` in the nonmem directory.
+2. Would you like to override settings in `docker-compose.yml` without changing files in this repo (makes it easier to update with `git pull`), then create a copy as `docker-compose.override.yml` and delete everything except what you want to change (e.g. volume bind mount location), that file name is ignored by this git repo, and will automatically be used when running `docker-compose`.
+More information [at the Docker Docs](https://docs.docker.com/compose/extends/#multiple-compose-files).